New Zealand's Moore scores three own goals

 Ashley Hatch and Mallory Pugh also scored for the US in the second half.

-Moore's hat-trick of own goals - scored with her left foot, right foot and a header - contributed to New Zealand's second defeat at the SheBelieves Cup.
+Moore's hat-trick of own goals - scored with her left foot, right foot and a header - came before she was substituted in the 40th minute and it contributed to New Zealand's second defeat at the SheBelieves Cup.

 They lost 1-0 to Iceland on Friday, while the US drew with the Czech Republic.